Stefano Utoikamanu

+He previously played for the Wests Tigers and Parramatta Eels in the NRL.

 Background

 Utoikamanu played his junior rugby league for the Cabramatta Two Blues.
 Utoikamanu played for Parramatta's under 20's team in 2018 and 2019, moving into ISP competition for Wentworthville.
-Utoikamanu also represented NSW under 18's and 20's teams in back to back years.
+Utoikamanu is of Tongan and Samoan descent.

 Playing career

 2020

 On 29 January 2020, Utoikamanu signed a three-year deal with the Wests Tigers from 2021 worth $800,000 which was significantly higher than Parramatta's offer of $70,000 a season.

 Utoikamanu made his first grade debut in round 9 of the 2020 NRL season for Parramatta against the Newcastle Knights.
 He came off the bench in the final ten seconds of the game and made one hit-up as Parramatta won the match 10-4.
-Following the game, Utoikamanu was spotted hugging and interacting with fans which was strictly against player protocols during the Covid-19 pandemic.
+Following the game, Utoikamanu was spotted hugging and interacting with fans which was strictly against player protocols during the COVID-19 pandemic.

 2021

 He made his club debut for the Wests Tigers in round 1 of the 2021 NRL season against Canberra which ended in a 12-30 defeat.
 He scored his first try in the NRL during round 3 of the competition as the club defeated Newcastle 24-20.
 On 5 July, he was called into the New South Wales squad for game 3 of the 2021 State of Origin series.
 He was named on the extended bench but did not feature in the match.

 He played a total of 22 games for the Wests Tigers in the 2021 NRL season as the club finished 13th and missed the finals.